-Even if you’ve experienced the world-famous celebration in Rio, you won’t want to miss Carnival in Uruguay.
+Even if you’ve experienced the world-famous celebration in Rio, you won’t want to miss Uruguay’s version.
 For one, this iteration is the longest such festival in the world, raging for 40 consecutive nights from mid-January to early March.

-Nearly 90 percent of the country comes out to participate in the revelry, and for good reason — with myriad floats, balloons, masks and costumes of every color, Carnival is a celebration worthy of any bucket list.
+There’s good reason that nearly 90 percent of the country comes out to participate in the revelry — with myriad floats, balloons, masks and costumes of every color, Carnival is a celebration worthy of any bucket list.